 Archaeological Sites in the Upper Kickapoo Valley

 Petroglyphs are images etched into rock.
-Typically, petroglyphs in the Upper Kickapoo Valley Prehistoric Archeological District were formed by carving grooves into soft sandstone outcrops to form images.
+Typically, petroglyphs in the Upper Kickapoo Valley prehistoric archaeological district were formed by carving grooves into soft sandstone outcrops to form images.
 Often, more than one image may be found at a site, comprising a rock art or petroglyph panel.

-Prior to 1997, only one petroglyph site, the Hanson petroglyphs, had been identified within the District, and only three other sites were reported for the Upper Kickapoo Valley Area.
-The Hanson petroglyphs were known to local residents and reported to archeologists in 1960 during the first archeological survey of the proposed reservoir.
+Prior to 1997, only one petroglyph site, the Hanson petroglyphs, had been identified within the District, and only three other sites were reported for the upper Kickapoo Valley area.
+The Hanson petroglyphs were known to local residents and reported to archaeologists in 1960 during the first archaeological survey of the proposed reservoir.
 This site is a panel of three complete bird figures and the wing of a fourth bird, suggesting that more figures were present in the past.

-During the 1997 and 1998 archeological surveys, more than six additional sites were identified.
+During the 1997 and 1998 archaeological surveys, more than six additional sites were identified.
 All of the newly identified sites consist of abstract combinations of lines carved in the soft sandstone.

 It is difficult to date and interpret petroglyph sites.
 The age of some sites may be suggested by the degree of weathering, the extent to which the petroglyphs are covered by lichens, or stylistic markers such as bows and arrows.
 The history and traditions of ancestral Native American groups may provide provocative interpretations for many petroglyph sites.

-Open-Air Sites are located in both lowland and upland settings across the Upper Kickapoo Valley.
+Open-Air Sites are located in both lowland and upland settings across the upper Kickapoo valley.
 Most of the open-air sites are seasonal campsites used repeatedly during the annual cycles of hunting and gathering.
-These sites vary in their landscape position, size, and the archeological materials they contain, reflecting why particular sites were selected during different time periods.
+These sites vary in their landscape position, size, and the archaeological materials they contain, reflecting why particular sites were selected during different time periods.
 Site selection would have depended on factors such as the season, the survival strategy, or the type of work that was to be done (kill site, camp site, plant gathering area, tool workshop, etc.)

 Interestingly, sites that have been identified in lowland settings appear to represent mostly occupations during the Woodland period (500 B.C. to A.D.
 1000), as suggested primarily by the presence of pottery on many of these sites.
 It is likely that these lowland sites were occupied during the spring, summer, or fall, because they provided abundant food resources such as edible roots, fish, turtles, mussels, waterfowl, and aquatic mammals.